lab11/gatd/README.md

     sudo apt-get install python-pip git python-dev screen
        --- or ---
     sudo yum install python-pip git python-devel screen
+       --- or ---
+    sudo port install py27-pip git-core
     ```

 2. Setup user and checkout gatd.
-You will also want to add yourself to the `gatd` group and then log out and back in.
+You will also want to add yourself to the
+`gatd` group and then log out and back in.
+Probably can skip this step on Mac.

     ```
     sudo adduser gatd